Totem Necklace “Hero”

 Shell (Neptunea Angulata)

-Rebecca Horn Shell (Neptunea Angulata), 2014 18kt pink gold ring Edition of 12 The jewelry project came to life through collaboration between the artist and Luisa del Valle, a noted goldsmith living in Spain.
+Rebecca Horn Shell (Neptunea Angulata), 2014 18 kt rose gold ring Edition of 12 Signed and numbered Make it Yours ♥ The jewellery project came to life through collaboration between the artist and Luisa del Valle, a noted goldsmith living in Spain.
 After months of research, del Valle sourced rare stones, shells and ammonites to develop the concept of movement and energy central to Horn’s work.
 Each piece is unique, hand-made and exquisitely crafted by del Valle through the ancient Etruscan technique.
 As a result of their collaboration, this jewelry is a mélange of antiquity and contemporaneity, timeless sculptural pieces in the form of rings, earrings and necklaces which are deeply sensual.

 Within earshot